-I was born in Australia and when I was seven, my dad moved the family to Asia.
-Most of my primary and secondary school days in the late 1990s and 2000s were spent in Singapore and Malaysia.
+I was born in Australia and later my dad moved the family to Asia.
+Most of my primary and secondary school days were spent in Singapore and Malaysia.
 Two Asian food-mad cities where people nibble on something roughly once every two hours of the day.

 Whatever pocket money I had back then would usually go towards buying food from the school canteen or zinc-roofed sundry shops after school.
 There were always so many mouthwatering made-in-Asia tidbits to choose from.
 I could either have this, or that.
 No, wait, or even that.

 Without further ado, here are some of my favourite Asian childhood snacks:

 This is probably my favourite snack of all time.
 I ate this noodle-cake snack (think a crispier version of your average instant noodle cake) many afternoons in Malaysia.
 My gleeful home-from-school self smushed the noodle-cake into bits and pieces and if I was feeling adventurous, I sprinkled the BBQ or chicken seasoning that comes with each packet.
 I had so much fun eating this snack, using my tiny hands to get mouthfuls of noodle snack into my mouth without dropping one on the floor.

 I consumed these airy rice crackers that came in twos per packet a lot during recess in Singapore.
 My mum calls these salty with a hint of sweetness crackers “pop pop biscuits” because of the incessantly loud, snappy sounds I made while chewing them.